Apostolique/jeandavidmoisan.com/pages/posts/weekend-projects/README.md

     <iframe class="absolute w-full h-full" src="https://www.youtube.com/embed/u2dycJv55aQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 Something to notice specifically, the artist above, [Jorge Jacinto](https://www.artstation.com/jjcanvas), starts by copy pasting his existing work, he moves and rotates things around.
-Really quickly he gets a composition going.
-Puts rough shapes in place.
+He quickly gets a composition going, puts rough shapes in place.
 Over time, that composition barely changes.
 Even if you skip to the end of the video, the foundation is still there.
 In programming projects, it's really similar.
 You can work on something for a long time, and quite often, what you do early doesn't change too much.
 The initial work done on a project sets the ground for weeks to come.

 Another interesting concept I want to bring is this: